drvinceknight/Year_3_game_theory_course/Lesson_Plans/Lesson_15.md

 Students will be given reading and some practice exercises.
 ### Assessment

-Assessment of the content covered in this lecture will be through examination questions asking student to prove whether or not we have ESS.
+Assessment of the content covered in this lecture will be through examination questions asking student to write out extensive form game representations of games and interpret such representations.